Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Method

-Learning agent $a$'s best response policy to $\bm{\pi}_{-a}$ can be achieved by applying DQN to the single-agent POMDP $G_a$, as the probability distribution over the relevant features $P_a$ results from executing fixed policies for the other agents.
+Applying DQN to the single-agent POMDP $G_a$ learns, for each agent $a$, the best response policy to $\bm{\pi}_{-a}$, as the probability distribution over the relevant features $P_a$ results from executing fixed policies for the other agents.
 A naive solution to learn good decentralized policies would therefore be to improve each agent successively.
 However, this approach fails if the environment requires the agents to explore simultaneously to find the optimal policy.
 On the other hand, optimizing $Q^{\pi_a}$ for all the agents simultaneously, i.e., Independent Q-Learning (IQL) \citep{Tan1993Multi-AgentAgents, Tampuu2015MultiagentLearning} also has key downsides.
 While IQL allows agents to explore together, it does not perform well in more complicated tasks due to the moving target problem as it ignores that the environment $G_a$ perceived by agent $a$ is shifting as $\bm{\pi}_{-a}$ evolves.
 So while we need agents that learn together, they need to do so in a coordinated manner.

-LAN learns best response policies while mitigating the moving target problem.
-These best response policies are expressed as local advantage functions that are solely conditioned on the agent's observation-action history, $A^{\pi_a}(\tau_a, u_a)$.
-To coordinate the learning of those local advantage functions, following the CTDE paradigm LAN leverages full information about the states and the other agents observation-action history at training time via a centralized value function $V^{\bm{\pi}}$.
+\paragraph{Q-Value proxy} LAN simultaneously learns best response policies and mitigates the moving target problem.
+These best response policies are expressed as \emph{local advantage functions} that are solely conditioned on the agent's observation-action history, $A^{\pi_a}(\tau_a, u_a)$, allowing for decentralized execution.
+To coordinate the learning of those local advantage functions, following the CTDE paradigm, LAN leverages full information about the state and the other agents observation-action history at training time via a centralized value function $V^{\bm{\pi}}$.
 More specifically, LAN derives $\Tilde{Q}^{\bm{\pi}}_a$ a proxy of the local Q-value $Q^{\pi_a}$ for each agent $a \in A$.

 The proxy is constructed by summing the local advantage $A^{\pi_a}$ with the centralized value of the joint policy $V^{\bm{\pi}}$.
-While $\Tilde{Q}^{\bm{\pi}}_a$ is not a real Q-value and it is conditioned on the full state and the joint history $\bm{\tau}$ it can still be used to extract decentralized policies as the maximizing actions only depend on the agent's history $\tau_a$.
+While $\Tilde{Q}^{\bm{\pi}}_a$ is not a real Q-value and it is conditioned on the full state and the joint history $\bm{\tau}$ it can be used to extract decentralized policies as the maximizing actions only depend on the agent's history $\tau_a$, as shown by equation \ref{eq:adv_action}.
+We obtain this equation by remarking that for both decomposition of $Q^{\pi_a}$ and $\Tilde{Q}^{\pi}_a$, the local and centralized values are not conditioned by the agent's actions.